SuneelKM/Android_WeatherApp/README.md

   - googleApi = "Your Google Cloud API key"
   - weatherApiKey = "Your OpenWeather One Call API 3.0 Key"
   - openCageDataKey = "Your OpenCageDataKey"
+  - Signup for Google firebase crahlytics and paste your google-services.json file in the app folder.
 * Rebuild your Gradle
 * Enjoy!!
-* Optional: To link the app to google crashlytics, you can signup for google crahlytics and paste your google-services.json in the app folder.